gflorezm/NeoBat_Interactions/README.md

     e.
 Figure_5.R -> script for reproducing Figure 5.

+    f. abbr_name.R -> custom-made function to abbreviate scientific names.

+4. Metadata (Folder)

+    a.
+NeoBat_Interactions_metadata.Rmd -> script for reproducing the metadata document in pdf format.

+    b.
+NeoBat_Interactions_metadata.aux -> intermediate file between Rmd and latex.

+    c.
+NeoBat_Interactions_metadata.log -> intermediate file between Rmd and latex.

+    d.
+NeoBat_Interactions_metadata.pdf -> metadata in pdf format.

+    e. bibliography.bib -> references in bibTex format.

     f. chunk_1.R -> script for basic quantitative analysis reported in the metadata.
+A child code of the .Rmd script.

     g. chunk_2.R -> script for construct the metadata tables.

-    h. abbr_name.R -> custom-made function to abbreviate scientific names.
+A child code of the .Rmd script.

+    h. frontiersec.csl -> bibliography format.

-4. other (Folder)
+5. other (Folder)

     a.
 Bats_IUCN.csv -> data set with the IUCN category of bats.

     b.
 Plants_IUCN.csv -> data set with the IUCN category of plants.

-5.

 ## Instructions

+### For reproducing figures

 1. Run the respective script to reproduce the chosen figure;

 2. Follow the instructions provided in the script;

-3. Check the figure in the Figures folder or the pdf document after knit the NeoBat_Interactions_metadata.Rmd file.
+3. Check the figure in the Figures folder.

+### For reproducing metadata

+1. Knit de script .Rmd of from the Metadata folder;

+2. Check the pdf document at the same folder.

 ## Feedback